nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M03 - Project Configuration/L2 - Working with Profiles in Spring.md

 In this lesson, we'll learn how to use Spring profiles for creating beans that are only enabled when a specific profile is activated.

-The relevant module you need to import when you're starting with this lesson is: [m3-working-with-profiles-start](https://github.com/eugenp/learn-spring/tree/module3/m3-working-with-profiles-start)
+The relevant module for this lesson is: [working-with-profiles-end](https://github.com/nbicocchi/spring-boot-course/tree/module3/working-with-profiles-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m3-working-with-profiles-end](https://github.com/eugenp/learn-spring/tree/module3/m3-working-with-profiles-end)

 ## Creating Profile-Specific Beans